eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

     return 100 * raw_quotient
 ```

+When an error arises in the `try` block, Python first checks if it's a `ZeroDivisionError`.
+If so, it enters that block and runs the code inside, then exits the `try/except` structure (it doesn't check any of the following cases).
+If not, it checks if the error is a `TypeError`.
+Again, it runs the code inside and then exits the `try/except`.
+Last, it checks if the error is an `Exception`, which is so general that it will catch basically anything else.

-A few things to notice here:
+A few other things to note:
-1. Errors in the `try` block are checked against each `except` clause sequentially.
-The first one that matches is entered (and *only* that one).
-That means you need to list more specific errors before more general ones.
+1. Because of this sequential checking, it's important to list exception types from most specific to most general.
-So if we'd listed `except Exception` as the first case, even `ZeroDivisionError`s and `TypeError`s would fall into that block and skip the others, since they are subtypes of `Exception`.
+If we'd listed `except Exception` as the first case, even `ZeroDivisionError`s and `TypeError`s would fall into that block and skip the others, since they are subtypes of `Exception`.
 2. The `as exc` part of the exception clause isn't required.
 If it's not present, errors of that type will still fall into the following block, but the error object won't be stored in a variable for the developer to use.
-In the cases of `TypeError` and `ZeroDivisionError` error, we omimtted it, but we kept it in the general `Exception` case so we can print the error's text.
+In the cases of `TypeError` and `ZeroDivisionError` error, we omimtted it, but we kept it in the general `Exception` case in order to print the error's text.
-3. Any error that isn't a `ZeroDivisionError` or a `TypeError` will be checked to see if it's an `Exception`, which is the most general class of error[^4], so this block will catch anything.
+3. `Exception` is the most general class of error[^4], so `except Exception` will catch anything.
-Catching *all* types of exception (as we do with `exception Exception` here) is rarely a good idea[^5], though it's helpful to demonstrate how exceptions are matched against different clauses.
+Catching *all* types of exception is helpful to demonstrate how exceptions are matched against different clauses, but rarely a good idea in real applications[^5].
 4. Errors can be "re-raised", as we do here with `raise exc`.
 You may want an error to still propagate up the stack, but only after you take some other actions.
-Here, we print a special message before re-raising.
+Here, we print a special message before re-raising the original error.

 Let's see our new code in action.